 - Arenal – The tour starts in the world-famous conical volcano destination of Arenal.
 Here, the group is oriented to the country and each other.
 They will participate in a variety of tours including high-adventure activities that call for teamwork – a wonderful way to bond at the beginning of a program.

-- Turrialba – Next, the group will travel to the town of Turrialba, their homestay community, where they will complete their service project and will integrate into the authentic Costa Rican culture through participating in a variety of educational and cultural activities.
+- Turrialba – Next, the group will travel to the town of Turrialba, their homestay community, where they will complete their service project and will integrate into the authentic Costa Rican culture by participating in a variety of educational and cultural activities.

 - Cahuita – After completion of their service project and time with the homestay families, the students head off to the Caribbean Coast to the small beach town of Cahuita for the reflection phase of their Costa Rica Explorations program.